grodansparadis/vscp-doc-spec/introduction.md

 ## Open?
 What does that mean?

 This protocol is open and free in all aspects that are possible.
 We want you to contribute work back to the project if you do your own work based on our code but we also like to make as much of this work useful also in commercial projects.
-The tool we have chosen to do this is the MIT license, the GNU public version 2 license.
-For firmware code we release is released under the MIT license.
+The tool we have chosen to do this is the MIT license.
+Hardware designfiles is also released under an open license.

-The **VSCP server** and **VSCP Works** is released under GPL2 due to it's use of the Mongoose libraries which is released under this license.
-Helper libs and most drivers and other help programs are released under the MIT license.

 ## License